rubencasado/Flink-Kudu/README.md

 - [x] JobStreamingSink (**es.accenture.flink.Job.JobStreamingSink**): Saves data from a DataStream into a Kudu table (*DataStream API, Streaming Mode*).
 Input parameters: *table_name* and *host*.

-- [x] Useful functions examples: There are some useful classes in [github.com/AlvaroVadillo/KuduUsefulFunctions](https://github.com/AlvaroVadillo/KuduUsefulFunctions/tree/master/src/main/java/org/kududb/examples/sample).
-This github contains classes to Create, Delete, Insert and Scan data of a Kudu database